 What do you need cable for, anyway?

 With streaming services like NetFlix, Hulu, and YouTube TV stepping up their game, most people no longer need cable.

 Of course, if you need NFL or some other channel that would greatly increase your streaming costs, cord-cutting might not be right for you.
 Additionally, some customers who have a large savings bundle with RCN may find that the savings are negligible.

 In that case, there is a way to lower your internet bill without canceling cable.

-That’s right; it’s entirely possible to simply negotiate a lower price with RCN.
+That’s right: if you don't love RCN's plans and pricing, it may be possible to simply negotiate a lower price with RCN.
 If your main reason for canceling your service is a high price, you may be able to negotiate a lower price with one simple phone call.

 Call the retention department as outlined above and firmly request a better rate — and don’t settle until you get the new-customer rate.

 If RCN is the only ISP in your area, you can’t threaten them to switch to another internet provider; they know which providers cover where you live.
 If they aren’t the only ISP, threatening to cancel is very effective.

 Tell them that you are going to cancel if they don’t lower your price to the new-customer rate in your area.
 (It’s different from city to city)

 If negotiating and haggling aren’t your “thing,” there is one more way you can lower your rate instead of canceling your service.